Citations

-Book and journal article references to my work:
+Books and journal articles that cite my work:

 • Sarah Stankorb, Disobedient Women: How a Small Group of Faithful Women Exposed Abuse, Brought Down Powerful Pastors, and Ignited an Evangelical Reckoning, Worthy Books, 2023: References to my advocacy on behalf of homeschooled children and alumni in Chapter Twelve, “Homeschoolers Anonymous.”